 Using the Amsler grid at home

-The Amsler grid offers a simple yet valuable way to check vision changes between doctor visits.
-This square grid with a central dot helps you spot visual distortions early.
-Here’s how to use it:
+The Amsler grid is a simple yet valuable tool for monitoring vision changes between doctor visits.
+This square grid with a central dot helps detect early visual distortions.
+To use it:

-1. Hold the grid approximately 12-14 inches from your eyes (reading distance)
+- Hold the grid approximately 12–14 inches from your eyes (normal reading distance).

-2. Cover one eye and focus on the center dot
+- Cover one eye and focus on the center dot.

-3. Note any wavy, dim, or missing lines
+- Note any wavy, dim, distorted, or missing lines.

-5. Test weekly and contact your doctor immediately if you notice changes
+- Test weekly and contact your doctor immediately if you notice any changes.

 Managing AMD: From Supplements to Injections

-Scientists haven’t found a cure for age-related macular degeneration yet.
-However, several treatments can slow down its progression and help you keep your vision.
-Your treatment options depend on whether you have dry or wet AMD and what stage the disease has reached.
+Although there is currently no cure for age-related macular degeneration, several treatments can slow disease progression and help preserve vision.
+Treatment options depend on whether AMD is dry or wet and the stage of the condition.

 AREDS2 formula and dietary support

-The Age-Related Eye Disease Study 2 (AREDS2) discovered a specific vitamin and mineral formula that reduces progression to advanced AMD by about 25% over five years.
-This formula works best if you have:
+The Age-Related Eye Disease Study 2 (AREDS2) identified a specific vitamin and mineral supplement that reduces the risk of progression to advanced AMD by approximately 25% over five years.
+This formulation is most beneficial for individuals with:

-• Late AMD in one eye only (to protect the unaffected eye)
+- Advanced AMD in one eye, to help protect the unaffected eye

-People with low dietary intake of lutein and zeaxanthin saw a 26% lower risk of developing advanced AMD when they took supplements.
-The Mediterranean diet also showed promising results with a 25% reduction in progression risk.
+People with low dietary intake of lutein and zeaxanthin showed a 26% lower risk of developing advanced AMD when they took supplements.
+The Mediterranean diet has also demonstrated promising results, with a 25% reduction in the risk of disease progression.

 Anti-VEGF therapy for wet AMD

-Anti-VEGF medications are a great way to get control of wet AMD.
-These drugs slow down or stop abnormal blood vessel growth and leakage.
-Doctors numb your eye before administering these medications through injections.
+Anti-VEGF medications are an effective way to control wet AMD.
+These drugs slow or stop abnormal blood vessel growth and leakage.
+The eye is numbed before the medication is administered through an injection.

 Current anti-VEGF treatments include Avastin, Lucentis, Eylea, Beovu, Vabysmo, and Susvimo.
-Most patients need injections every 4-12 weeks.
-Newer options like Vabysmo can last up to four months between treatments.
-Research shows these treatments help 90% of patients keep their vision and improve sight in about one-third of cases.
+Most patients require injections every 4–12 weeks.
+Newer options, such as Vabysmo, may allow treatment intervals of up to four months.
+Research shows that these therapies help about 90% of patients maintain their vision and improve vision in approximately one-third of cases..

 Vision rehabilitation and assistive tools